florabhat/gt-nlp-class/README.md

 The graded material for the course will consist of:

-- Seven short homework assignments, of which you must do six.
+- Five short quizzes to test your understanding of the material.
 Most of these involve performing linguistic annotation on some text of your choice.
 The purpose is to get a basic understanding of key linguistic concepts.
 Each assignment should take less than an hour.
 Each homework is worth 2 points (12 total).
 (Many of these homeworks are implemented at **quizzes** on Canvas.)
 - Four assigned problem sets.
 These involve building and using NLP techniques which are at or near the state-of-the-art.
 The purpose is to learn how to implement natural language processing software, and to have fun.
 These assignments must be done individually.
 Each problem set is worth ten points (48 total).
 Students enrolled in CS 7650 will have an additional, research-oriented component to the problem sets.
 - An in-class midterm exam, worth 20 points, and a final exam, worth 20 points.
 The purpose of these exams is to assess understanding of the core theoretical concepts, and to encourage you to review and synthesize your understanding of these concepts.